How to Enable Circular Logging in Exchange Server 2010

 Circular logging is a feature of the Joint Engine Technology (JET) database, used by all versions of the Exchange Server that can be enabled or disabled by an administrator.
 In older versions such as Exchange Server 5.5 and earlier, circular logging was enabled by default However, with Exchange 2000 Server and continuing to Exchange 2010 and newer versions, it is disabled by default.

 It is suggested that you should not enable circular logging on an Exchange database if you are doing backups as they will be inconsistent.
 This includes incremental backups as well.
-If you do however decide to enable it, then it is recommended to take a full backup immediately, after the databases have been mounted and you have disabled it again.
+If you do however decide to enable it, then it is recommended to take a full back up immediately, after the databases have been mounted and you have disabled it again.

-Enabling Circular Logging Exchange 2010
+Enabling Circular Logging Exchange Server

 This can be done by using both PowerShell and the Exchange Admin Center (EAC).